military-strategies-and-tactics

 Struggle Against the Crusader States

-The early 14th century saw the Mamluks execute a series of amphibious campaigns aimed at eliminating Crusader strongholds along the Syrian coast.
-The campaign of 1285 against Marqab involved a combined land-sea blockade, where ships prevented reinforcements from reaching the fortress.
-The fall of Acre in 1291 was a land operation, but the navy’s role in preventing evacuation and capturing fleeing vessels was critical.
+The early 14th century saw the Mamluks execute a series of amphibious campaigns targeting Crusader strongholds along the Syrian coast.
+The campaign of 1285 against Marqab involved a combined land–sea blockade, with ships preventing reinforcements from reaching the fortress.
+The fall of Acre in 1291 was primarily a land operation, but the navy’s role in preventing evacuation and capturing fleeing vessels was critical.
 After the final expulsion of the Crusaders from the mainland, the Mamluks turned their attention to Cyprus, which served as a base for pirate raids.
-In 1425-1426, the Mamluk fleet launched a massive expedition against Cyprus, capturing the island’s ruler and forcing tribute.
-This campaign demonstrated the fleet’s ability to transport thousands of soldiers and horses across open water.
+In 1425–1426, the fleet launched a massive expedition against Cyprus, capturing the island’s ruler and forcing tribute.
+This campaign demonstrated the fleet’s ability to transport thousands of soldiers and horses across open water, a logistical feat that required careful planning and well-built ships.

 Confrontations with the Portuguese and Ottomans

 By the late 15th century, the Portuguese had entered the Indian Ocean, threatening Mamluk trade with East Asia and undermining the Egyptian transit route for spices.
-The Mamluks responded by dispatching a fleet to the Red Sea and Indian Ocean in 1505-1507, led by the famous Mamluk admiral Hussein al-Kurdi.
-This force clashed with the Portuguese at the Battle of Chaul (1508) and Battle of Diu (1509).
-The Mamluk ships, though smaller than the Portuguese carracks, used their maneuverability and boarding tactics to some success.
-However, the crushing defeat at Diu exposed the technological gap: Mamluk ships lacked the heavy cannon that the Portuguese mounted on their ships.
-Thereafter, the Mamluk navy struggled to adapt, though they made some attempts to fit shipboard artillery – including bronze cannons cast in Alexandria.
+The Mamluks responded by dispatching a fleet to the Red Sea and Indian Ocean in 1505–1507, led by Admiral Hussein al-Kurdi.
+This force clashed with the Portuguese at the Battle of Chaul (1508) and the Battle of Diu (1509).
+Mamluk ships, though smaller than Portuguese carracks, used maneuverability and boarding tactics to some success.
+However, the crushing defeat at Diu exposed a critical technological gap: Mamluk vessels lacked the heavy cannon that the Portuguese mounted on their ships.
+Thereafter, the Mamluk navy struggled to adapt, despite some efforts to cast bronze cannons in Alexandria.
 The rise of the Ottoman Empire as a naval power also put pressure on the Mamluks, culminating in the Battle of Ridaniya (1517) and the Ottoman conquest of Egypt, which effectively ended the independent Mamluk navy.

 Decline and Technological Stagnation

-The Mamluk navy’s decline can be attributed to several factors.
+The Mamluk navy’s decline stemmed from multiple factors.
 Politically, the central government invested less in naval upkeep after the Crusader threat faded, prioritizing land armies and the mounted mamlūk elite.
 Chronic shortages of high-quality timber forced shipbuilders to patch up old ships rather than build new ones.
 The sultanate also failed to fully embrace the shift toward gunpowder artillery at sea.
-While they did install some cannons on larger vessels, these were small and unreliable, often mounted on the stern rather than in broadside batteries.
+While some cannons were installed on larger vessels, they were small and unreliable, often mounted on the stern rather than in broadside batteries.
 The Portuguese introduced caravel and carrack designs that were ocean-going and heavily armed, while the Mamluks clung to lateen-rigged galleys unsuited for long-range combat.
 The Ottoman fleet, under Barbarossa, overtook the Mamluks in the 16th century, and after the annexation of 1517, the remaining Mamluk ships were absorbed into the Ottoman admiralty.
+The lack of investment and unwillingness to adopt new naval technologies sealed the fate of a once-formidable fleet.

 Legacy and Influence